Verb–Noun Collocations: Do, Have, Make, Take

 - A few small changes can make a big difference.

-- Regular exercise really makes a difference.
+- Regular practice really makes a difference.

 Make an exception